Bounded Reflexivity & Constraint Theory

 The Reflexive Foundation

 Soros identified boom-bust sequences following predictable patterns.
 The asymmetric shape—slow booms, sudden busts—reflects leverage dynamics.
 As he noted, “Bubbles are usually asymmetric in shape: booms develop slowly but the bust tends to be sudden and devastating.
-That is due to the use of leverage, where price declines precipitate the forced liquidation of leveraged positions.”
-3 The constraint framework explains why: constraints initially amplify reflexive dynamics (allowing booms to develop slowly) but then bind catastrophically (forcing sudden busts when limits are reached).
+That is due to the use of leverage, where price declines precipitate the forced liquidation of leveraged positions.”5 The constraint framework explains why: constraints initially amplify reflexive dynamics (allowing booms to develop slowly) but then bind catastrophically (forcing sudden busts when limits are reached).

 Keynes’s beauty contest theory provides the coordination counterpart.
 Professional investment, Keynes observed, resembles newspaper competitions where competitors must pick faces others will find prettiest rather than those they personally prefer.
-This creates nested levels of reasoning: first-order thinking (choosing genuinely prettiest), second-order (choosing what average opinion thinks prettiest), third-order (“anticipating what average opinion expects the average opinion to be”), and higher degrees still.
-4
+This creates nested levels of reasoning: first-order thinking (choosing genuinely prettiest), second-order (choosing what average opinion thinks prettiest), third-order (“anticipating what average opinion expects the average opinion to be”), and higher degrees still.6

 Keynes distinguished between enterprise (forecasting prospective yield) and speculation (forecasting market psychology).
-His critical observation: “When the capital development of a country becomes a by-product of the activities of a casino, the job is likely to be ill-done.”
-4 Markets coordinate not on fundamentals but on expectations about others’ expectations—a coordination problem with multiple possible equilibria.
+His critical observation: “When the capital development of a country becomes a by-product of the activities of a casino, the job is likely to be ill-done.”6 Markets coordinate not on fundamentals but on expectations about others’ expectations—a coordination problem with multiple possible equilibria.

 Animal spirits provide the psychological energy driving this coordination.
 Recent empirical research confirms this mechanism operates today.
-IMF analysis using natural language processing on corporate communications found that companies with optimistic narratives increase hiring by 2.6 percentage points more than comparable firms, with effects operating “above and beyond what would be predicted by firms’ productivity or recent financial success.”
-5 The methodology analyzes quarterly earnings calls and corporate communications, extracting narrative sentiment and tracking its relationship to hiring decisions while controlling for productivity measures.
+IMF analysis using natural language processing on corporate communications found that companies with optimistic narratives increase hiring by 2.6 percentage points more than comparable firms, with effects operating “above and beyond what would be predicted by firms’ productivity or recent financial success.”7 The methodology analyzes quarterly earnings calls and corporate communications, extracting narrative sentiment and tracking its relationship to hiring decisions while controlling for productivity measures.
 Narratives explain approximately 20% of US business cycle fluctuations since 1995, with narrative contagion spreading through corporate networks.

 Markets coordinate through conventions—assuming “the existing state of affairs will continue indefinitely, except in so far as we have specific reasons to expect a change.”
-Yet Keynes observed: “A conventional valuation which is established as the outcome of the mass psychology of a large number of ignorant individuals is liable to change violently as the result of a sudden fluctuation of opinion due to factors which do not really make much difference to the prospective yield.”
-4 This fragility points toward the deeper constraint structures that determine when conventions break.
+Yet Keynes observed: “A conventional valuation which is established as the outcome of the mass psychology of a large number of ignorant individuals is liable to change violently as the result of a sudden fluctuation of opinion due to factors which do not really make much difference to the prospective yield.”6 This fragility points toward the deeper constraint structures that determine when conventions break.

 The Constraint Architecture

 While Soros and Keynes identified real phenomena, reflexive dynamics operate within multiple nested constraint systems that create hard boundaries on market movements.
-The general form of constrained reflexive dynamics modifies the unconstrained evolution,

 Physical Constraints